-I spent the morning working on yesterday's blog and then it disappeared so I decided to go for a walk and see some more sights.
+I spent the morning working on yesterday's blog and then it disappeared- again, so decided to go for a walk and see some more sights.
 A person could spend many days, months and probably years in this huge place and still not see everything.

 My first stop was Iglesia Santo Domingo.
 It's a baroque style church built in 1736.
 It too is sinking as there are cracks in the big marble floor tiles-

 The inside side altars are very ornate-

 It looks like Jesus or somebody is peering down on all thee sinners.
 There are collection boxes everywhere, especially along the prayer rails.
 These people who have miserable lives and have been brainwashed with guilt and thoughts that they aren't worthy think if they pay, things just might improve.
 WTF I say.
 How does that even make sense?
 It's kind of an oxymoron isn't it?
 An all loving God wants you to pay so life gets better and the more you pay, well maybe, just maybe, things will get better.
 But what if they don't?
 Pay more?
 Some of these people don't have enough money to eat let alone buy their way to heaven.
 Okay, stop-